 Providing much-needed lawn aeration for your grass entails dealing with thatch—which, along with compacted soil (see below), lies at the heart of the matter.

-Lawn aeration also breaks up compacted soil, allowing water and fertilizer to permeate into the root zone.
+Lawn aeration also breaks up compacted soil, allowing water, air, and nutrients to permeate into the root zone.
 Grassy areas submitted to constant foot traffic (or, worse, car traffic) require lawn aeration more frequently than do out-of-the-way areas.

 Likewise, if your thatch problem is severe (say, 3/4 inch thick or more), rent a vertical mower from a rental center.
 Alternatively, hire a lawn service to do the job of lawn aeration for you.
 For more on dethatching, please consult this information on raking leaves.